Fano Schemes for Generic Sums of Products of Linear Forms: Product Rank

-This is exactly the bound on product rank which follows from Z.~Teitler and H.~Derksen's bound on Waring rank.
+This is exactly the bound on product rank in characteristic zero which follows from Z.~Teitler and H.~Derksen's bound on Waring rank.
 They show that the Waring rank of $\det_4$ is at least $50$ \cite{derksen:15a}, from which follows that $\pr(\det_4)\geq 7$ by \cite[\S 1.2]{ilten:16a}.

 Our above argument for the product rank of $\det_4$ can be generalized to show that, for $n\geq 3$, $\pr(\det_n)\geq 2n-1$, as long as we assume that Conjecture \ref{conj:two-split} holds.
 However, for $n\geq 5$ this is much worse than the bound that follows from known lower bounds on Waring rank \cite{derksen:15a}. \end{ex}